 Within Pillar 2, applicants can submit thematic interdisciplinary projects (projects that responds to one or more priorities developed in the call text) and/or bottom-up projects (projects that responds to strategic priorities of the FSI).

-In both cases, submission must be done via the online submission platform of the BRAIN-be 2.0 programme.
+The submission of proposals must be done via the online submission platform of the BRAIN-be 2.0 programme.